elixir-europe-training/ELIXIR-TrP-ContainersPython-CodeRep/docs/chapters/chapter_02.md

 **Syntax**: -file / -f

 . stands for the context (in this case, current directory) of the build process.
-This makes sense if copying files from filesystem, for instance.
+This makes sense if during the build process, we will copy files from local filesystem, for instance.

 !!! info
     Avoid contexts (directories) overpopulated with files (even if not actually used in the recipe).

 You can define a specific name for the image during the build process.